Thomas Hope (designer)

-Thomas Hope (30 August 1769 – 2 February 1831) the "Furniture Hope" was a Dutch and British interior decorator, Regency designer, traveler, author, philosopher, art collector, and a member of the bankers Hope & Co.
-He is best known for introducing the Greek Revival architecture, opening his house as a museum and his novel Anastasius, a work which many experts considered a rival to the writings of Lord Byron.
+Thomas Hope (30 August 1769 – 2 February 1831) was a Dutch-British interior and Regency designer, traveler, author, philosopher, art collector, and partner in the banking firm Hope & Co.
+He is best known as an early promoter of Greek Revival architecture, opening his house as a museum and his novel Anastasius, a work which many experts considered a rival to the writings of Lord Byron.

+Born in Amsterdam, he fled to London after the French Revolution spread to the Netherlands, leaving a large part of his art collection behind.

 Early life and family

 The eldest son of Jan Hope, Thomas descended from a branch of an old Scottish family (Quakers) who for several generations were merchant bankers known as the Hopes of Amsterdam, or Hope & Co.
-He was baptized on 3 September in English Reformed Church, Amsterdam.
-He had two brothers, Adrian Elias (1772-1834), an innovative gardener, and Henry Philip (1774-1839), a collector of gems and jewelry.
-Hope was possibly painted as a boy by Guy Head who visited Amsterdam c.1780.
+He was baptized on 3 September in the English Reformed Church, Amsterdam.
+He had two brothers, Adrian Elias (1772-1834), an innovative gardener, and Henry Philip (1774-1839), a famous collector of the arts and precious gems.
+Hope was possibly painted as a boy by Guy Head who visited Amsterdam in 1780.
 Thomas inherited a love of the arts from his parents.
-His father spent his final years turning his summer home Groenendaal Park in Heemstede into a grand park of sculpture open to the public.
+His father spent his final years turning his summer home, Groenendaal Park in Heemstede into a grand park of sculpture which would be open to the public.

 Grand tour

-In 1784, when young Thomas was fifteen, his father died unexpectedly in the Hague just after purchasing Bosbeek, the mansion that was to house his large art collection.
+In 1784, when Thomas was fifteen, his father died unexpectedly in the Hague right after purchasing Bosbeek, the mansion that would later house his large art collection.
 He shared his art collection as part of the Hope & Co. partnership with his cousin Henry Hope.

-At the age of eighteen, Thomas began to devote more and more of his time to the study of all the arts, especially the architecture of classical civilization.
-During his eight-year grand tour through Europe, Asia and Africa, Thomas interested himself especially in architecture and sculpture, making a large collection of artifacts which attracted his attention (e.g. the Hope Dionysus).
+At the age of eighteen, Thomas began to devote most of his time to the study of the arts, especially classical architecture.
+During his eight-year grand tour through Europe, Asia and Africa, Thomas became especially interested in architecture and sculpture, collecting a large collection of artifacts that attracted his attention (e.g. the Hope Dionysus).